Drones - Systems of Information on culTural hEritage

 UAVs remote sensing, UAVs services, UAV systems, UAV-based applications, UAVs data handling, Photogrammetry from UAV, USV endangered heritage, UUV underwater heritage.

-UAVs remote sensing for the analysis of territorial aspects: geological, agricultural, forestry, etc.
+LiDAR system from UAS for the analysis of territorial aspects: geological, agricultural, forestry;

-3D models from UAVs for the visualization and conservation of complex architectures and heritage
+3D modelling from UAVs for the visualization, preservation and sharing of complex architectures;

 Quality assessment of UAV survey